neurobagel/documentation/docs/user_guide/maintaining.md

 ## Updating the data in your graph

 The Neurobagel deployment recipe launches a dedicated graph database that stores the datasets for a single node.
-The data in this graph database is loaded from the location specified in the [`LOCAL_GRAPH_DATA` environment variable](#environment-variables-reference), and can be changed at any time.
+The data in this graph database is loaded from the path specified in the [`LOCAL_GRAPH_DATA` environment variable](#environment-variables-reference), and can be changed at any time.

 By default, the graph database will only contain an [example dataset called `BIDS synthetic`](https://github.com/neurobagel/recipes/blob/main/data/example_synthetic_pheno-bids-derivatives.jsonld).

 If you have followed the [initial setup](getting_started.md) for deploying a Neurobagel node from our Docker Compose recipe, replacing the existing data in your graph database with your own data (or updated data) is a straightforward process.

 Once you have generated or updated the JSONLD files you want to upload, to update the data in your graph: